Interactive Visualization Framing

 Single hero visualization 320 px wide Width-bounded by container, height by viz type

-Inline blog asset 240 px wide Reading-surface scale; caption carries the argument
+Inline blog asset 240 px wide Reading-surface scale; the picture still has to argue at this size

 These are minimums, not targets.
 When space allows, render larger.